docsforadobe/ame-scripting-guide/docs/introduction/overview.md

 ## What is a good starting point to understand the scripting objects?

-Let’s start with a very basic script:
+Lets start with a very basic script:

 ```javascript
 // make sure to replace "\\" by "/" on Mac with a valid path